 - Do you have the bandwidth to be an active and engaged board member?

 It’s important to understand what level of commitment the candidate is willing to make to your organization.
 Asking this question will help you weed out passive candidates.

 - We’re facing a challenge with [insert your organization’s main challenge].
 What experience, ideas, connections, and resources do you have that would allow you to help us in this area?

 This is a great question to help you gauge how this candidate thinks about solving problems and how relevant they are to your particular challenges and organization.

 - What is the one skill or strength you have that is unmatched by your colleagues and peers?

 This question allows you to understand what the candidate believes to be their largest competitive advantage.
 Depending on your goals, diverse answers from each member of your board to this question shows a well-balanced Board of Directors.

-At ExecRank, we have used these questions for our own Board of Directors and we’ve recommended them to countless members with great results.
-You will be amazed at the ideas and feedback you can get from the interview process when you are asking the right questions.
+At ExecRank, we have used these questions for interviewing our own Board of Directors, and we’ve recommended them to countless members with great results.
+You will be amazed at the ideas and feedback you can get from the interview process when you ask the right questions.